mikef-nl/WinFCU/README.md

 WinFCU can be run interactivly, as a scheduled task or as a service

-When installing WinFCU you have 3 options to choose from;

-- Program Files are always installed.
-These are the WinFCU executable and require DLL Files
+When installing WinFCU you have 3 options to choose from (Program Files are always installed.
+These are the WinFCU executable and require DLL Files);

 - Configuration Files.
 These are the WinFCU.exe.config and the log4net.config Exclude these from installing when you are upgrading WinFCU (aka prevent loosing your current setup) Possible required changes to these files will be documented in the release notes